 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Doobie Brothers tickets.
+Want to see Doobie Brothers in concert?
+View the listings below for upcoming dates and Doobie Brothers tickets.

 |Date & Time||Event||Location|

 Pompano Beach Amphitheatre

 |Doobie Brothers||Saint Augustine, FL|